Ubuntu Installer Not Detecting Hard Drive

 1. Check Hardware Connections: Ensure that your SATA hard drive is properly connected.
 Check the cables and connections to make sure everything is secure.

-2. BIOS/UEFI Settings: Enter your computer's BIOS or UEFI settings (at system post) during the boot process.
+2. BIOS/UEFI Settings: Enter your computer's BIOS or UEFI settings during the boot process (commonly with Del, F2, or Esc).
 Look for any settings related to SATA mode.
-If your SATA controller is set to "RAID" or "AHCI," try switching to the other mode to see if it helps.
-Generally, AHCI is the preferred mode for most modern systems and might resolve Ubuntu installation issues.
+If your SATA controller is set to RAID, switch it to AHCI.
+AHCI is strongly recommended for Ubuntu and improves compatibility.

 3. Update BIOS/UEFI Firmware: Check if there is a firmware update available for your motherboard.
-Sometimes, outdated firmware can cause compatibility issues with newer hardware, especially with Ubuntu installation.
+Sometimes, outdated firmware can cause compatibility issues with newer hardware or operating systems.

-4. Try Another SATA Port: If you have multiple SATA ports on your motherboard, try connecting the hard drive to a different port.
+4. Try Another SATA Port: If you have multiple SATA ports on your motherboard, try connecting the hard drive to a different one.
+This sometimes helps with detection issues.

-6. Use Compatible Hardware: Sometimes, certain hardware combinations may have issues.
-If possible, try using hardware that is known to be compatible with Ubuntu.
+6. Use Compatible Hardware: Some hardware combinations may still cause issues.
+If possible, try using storage devices known to work well with Ubuntu.

 7. Boot Parameters: During the Ubuntu installation process, you can try specifying boot parameters to help with detection: